raniaamina/inkporter/README.md

 ## How to Install Inkporter

 * Copy Inkporter to Extension Directory

   * For Linux : Just copy and paste inkporter.inx, inkporter.py, and inkporter directory to Inkscape extension directory, usually in `$HOME/.config/inkscape/extensions` for linux.

   * For Windows : Copy inkporter.inx, inkporter.py, inkporter_ext.bat and inkporter directory to Inkscape Extensions directory, by default it's on `%APPDATA%\Inkscape\extensions` for Windows

   Note For Windows : Inkscape 1.0.1 has a problem with importing GTK that needed by Inkporter on linux-windows folder, copy file named `HarfBuzz-0.0.typelib` on misc folder into ` C:\Program Files\Inkscape\lib\girepository-1.0` to solve the problem

+  > UPDATE!
+  > Now you can use same files for Linux & Windows

   Unable to find where is the `extensions` directory for your Inkscape installation?
 you can check it from `Edit > Preferences > System` menu, then look at `User extensions` path in `System Info` section.

 * Add Dependencies to Environment Variables (Windows)

   In Windows, after you install the required dependencies, you should add the dependency directories to Environment Variable "PATH"

   simply, you can do it by go to Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables, then double click on "Path" System Variable and add the directories.
 If you use Windows 8.1 and below, separate each directory with semicolon (;) like C:\Windows;C:\Users\username\libwebp\bin